ekenecf/react-dictionary/README.md

 # Dictionary app

-An online source for English definitions, synonyms, qantword.
+An online source for English definitions, synonyms, antonyms, phonetics.

 ## Built With